 The rooftop market garden of the Esplanade Tranquille

-Did you know that 7,000 sq. ft. of cultivable soil can be found right in the heart of downtown Montreal?
+Did you know that 290 square metres of cultivable soil can be found right in the heart of downtown Montreal?
 It’s the rooftop market garden of the Esplanade Tranquille Pavilion!
 Not accessible to the public, it’s nonetheless bursting with life!

 Rooftop market garden of the Esplanade Tranquille 2023

-The teams of five start-up companies supervised by the Urban Agriculture Laboratory (AU/LAB) are busy at work here every day: Fleurs en Ville, Super Boat People, Nana Cultive, À fleur de cœur, and Jardins Kumi Gardens.
+The teams of therre start-up companies supervised by the Urban Agriculture Laboratory (AU/LAB) are busy at work here every day: À fleur de cœur, Jardins KUMI Gardens and Zaatar.
 Both an agricultural experiment and a circular economy initiative in the Quartier, the rooftop market garden is also being built in partnership with the City of Montreal.

 What's growing in the rooftop market garden?